 MTEQ is developing new procedures for reviewing and evaluating challenging fusion materials.
 These will identify faults, which may affect the level of performance required.
 In addition, inspection techniques that can be operated remotely are being investigated to carry out ‘in situ’ monitoring inside tokamaks.

 CHIMERA will be the only machine in the world able to test components under the unique combination of conditions encountered in large fusion devices, such as ITER.
-It will simultaneously subject components to:
+It will simultaneously subject components, under vacuum, air or inert gas, to:

 - High temperatures